 Learn About Our Projects

 KFU’s board is composed of eight members.
 The state’s North & South Districts are each represented by three members.
 The President and Vice President are elected annually.

-In addition to the main KFU State Office in McPherson, Kansas Farmers Union also has four staff members that work from home-based offices.
+In addition to the main KFU State Office in McPherson, Kansas Farmers Union also has three staff members that work from home-based offices.